2010–11 Euro Hockey Tour

 The 2010–11 Euro Hockey Tour was the 15th playing of the Euro Hockey Tour.
 Four teams played in four tournaments, the Karjala Cup, Channel One Cup, LG Hockey Games, and Czech Hockey Games, for a total of 12 games.

+Format

+The tournament consisted of four stages: Czech Hockey Games in Czech Republic, Karjala Tournament in Finland, Channel One Cup in Russia and LG Hockey Games in Sweden.
+The intervals between stages are usually from 1 month to 3 months.
+In each phase teams played three games.